alfredh-5/introML-2021/exercises/00-setup/python_env.md

 **Note:** When opening a new terminal window, you'll be back in the default conda environment (`base`), so make sure to always use the command above to go back to the correct environment.

 #### Installing necessary packages (can take a while)

 ```
 conda install jupyter jupyterlab numpy scipy pandas matplotlib seaborn plotly scikit-learn ipywidgets tqdm "nodejs>=12.0"
 ```

+:warning: If you are using the **32-bit version of Windows**, you'll encounter a problem with the Node.js installation.
+Please refer to [this updated setup guide](https://gist.github.com/dmizr/3fe4a30bfe0dddedfd2a94932ff9c00a) instead.

 Here is a brief description of what these packages are used for:
 - Jupyter, JupyterLab: Web-based interface for Jupyter Notebooks
 - Numpy, Scipy: Numerical and scientific computing